Guyhirn: Religion

 The first chapel in Guyhirn originated in a chantry founded in 1337 by John de Reddik.
 It was dedicated to St Mary Magdalen and was licensed for public worship in 1398.
 In 1406 the chaplain was Sir John Grey.
-A guild to St Mary Magdalen was active in Guyhirn in the sixteenth century and such guilds were often established to pay for a chaplaincy.
+A guild to St Mary Magdalen was active in Guyhirn in the 16th century and such guilds were often established to pay for a chaplaincy.
 One year after the dissolution of the chantries in 1548, the chapel's endowments and property were sold to William Ward.
 The dismissed chaplain, William Susan, received an annual pension of three pounds and ten shillings per annum.
 In 1877 "quantities of fine chiselled stone" were unearthed during the construction of the extant church, suggesting that this stands on or close to the location of the earlier chapel.
 In the 1950s some of these stones could be found bordering the vicarage drive and in village gardens.

 The village was without a place of worship for over a century until Guyhirn Chapel of Ease was commissioned during the Commonwealth.
 However, it was not completed until 1660 when the Restoration had returned Anglicanism as the official religious observance.
 It is recorded in the National Heritage List for England as a designated Grade II* listed building, and is in the care of the Churches Conservation Trust.

 Between the 17th and early 19th centuries, Guyhirn was home to a sect of religious dissenters known as the Culimites.
 They were named after their founder, David Culy, the son of a Huguenot family whose theology was said to differ little from that of the Anabaptists.
 However a more recent reappraisal concluded that "he was an Independent minister close to the Reformed tradition of his French ancestors.
 The adherents "met in a chapel which Culy, reputed to have been a wealthy farmer and landowner, built on his own property".